 Dr. B’s why was quality of life: he wanted to retire within five years of the sale and he wanted to stay in California.

 Dr. B and his wife, despite finding an amazing DSO buyer, continued to feel anxious.
 Initially, Dr. B was scared about his income dropping.
 Going from a business owner to an employee is almost guaranteed to be a drop in pay.

 He was also worried about how much cash he would get at closing to pay off his debt.
 After the initial offer, he was scared that if anything changed with the current buyer, the payout might not be enough.

 Together with his wife, Dr. B also worried about whether or not the sale combined with his wages would cover his expenses.

 Dr. B only owned one office – this would be his only shot to capitalize on the years of work and service.
 His sale was his retirement plan.

-Nate listened to these fears and heard them.
-He cast a vision for Dr. B that connected back to his “why.”
+PTG listened to these fears and heard them.
+The team cast a vision for Dr. B that connected back to his why.
 With this sale, Dr. B was going to get to travel, he was going to enjoy flexibility he hadn’t had in 30 years, and he would no longer have to come in on weekends.

 Dr. B ultimately decided to reinvest himself in the process and work with the DSO to go through with the sale.
 PTG negotiated a price 8 times the value of Dr. B’s practice.
 Now, Dr. B is walking into retirement with the cash and equity he needs to live life outside of practice ownership.